Faulty VA Claim and Appeal Decisions Are Common

 Complicated and overlapping rules and regulations affect what kinds of evidence are necessary for various types of claims, whether a disability is service-connected, and what percentage of disability is assigned once a disability is determined to be service-connected or among the presumptive conditions.
 Some disabilities, such as post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI) have additional rules and regulations on top of everything else.

-In the end, a disability claim decision is somebody’s judgement call.
-Evaluators can and do get it wrong.
+In the end, whether a Veteran is given VA disability compensation comes down to somebody’s judgment call.
+The VA can and does get it wrong.
 This is why there is an appeals process.
-This is why any veteran has the absolute right to appeal a VA disability benefits decision that does not meet their needs.
+This is also why any Veteran has the absolute right to appeal a VA disability benefits decision that does not meet their needs.

-- Increase the VA disability rating applied to an approved claim
+- Increase the VA disability rating applied to a service-connected condition

 - Obtain Total Disability based on Individual Unemployability (TDIU) status if a 100% disability rating is not available